jkreindl/SulongDebugDemo/postfix_calculator_ruby/README.md

 This code implements a tool for evaluating simple arithmetic expressions in [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 It implements the calculator in C and uses it as C-extension for a ruby program.
 It is intended to demonstrate cross-language debugging with GraalVM.

+## EuroLLVM

+This demo was shown at the EuroLLVM 2019 in Brussels, Belgium.
+All features shown are already available in GraalVM RC15, but some bugfixes will only be available in GraalVM RC16.

 ## Usage

 The demo takes an arithmetic expression in postfix notation as argument.
 Valid operands are the following: